Life shrinks or expands in proportion to one's courage.Anaïs Nin

 I’m passionate about helping people struggling with body image issues.
 As we work together, I’ll help you to reconnect to your embodied experience, which can offer you a healthy, nourishing, and enjoyable relationship with food, exercise, and your body.

 For many people, some of the most difficult relationships in life are with food, exercise, and body image.
 This can manifest in a number of ways: overeating, restrictive eating, food anxiety, compulsive exercise, binging and purging, and shame about your body and your appearance.
 I’ve found that an over-emphasis on the way we are “supposed to” look, or the way we are “supposed to” eat, causes us to ignore our embodied experience.
 From this disconnected place, we lose access to our true hunger and satiety cues, as well as a full emotional experience.
 As you learn to reconnect to your body, the benefits are so much more than just healthy eating and a positive body image, offers you access to your intuition and joy.

 I work with a diverse range of needs:

 If you are unsure of whether or not I can help in your particular situation, feel free to contact me.

-Call or email me today.
-I like to begin with a free 15 minute phone consultation, where we discuss what you’re looking for in therapy and how my practice can accommodate your needs and schedule.
+If you are interested in starting therapy in the new year, call or email me to set up a free 15 minute phone consultation, where we discuss what you’re looking for in therapy and how my practice can accommodate your needs and schedule.
 If you have any questions or concerns about how therapy works or my style, I’d be happy to answer them.